 One of our key functions is to investigate complaints which are brought forward by the public or generated internally.
 Government Code section 3300 et seq. controls the complaint and investigative process when the accused employee is a police officer.
 These rules are commonly referred to as the Publice Safety Officers Procedural Bill of Rights.

-When the Police Department receives a complaint it is assigned to an investigator, typically a sworn staff member of the rank of Lieutenant or higher.
+When the Police Department receives a complaint it is assigned to an outside independent investigator.
 A comprehensive inquiry is done that involves detailed interviews of complaining parties, witnesses, accused officers, and all relevant evidence is gathered.

 Internal investigations typically take time because of the amount of detail necessary to prove the allegation and they are subject to several layers of review when completed.
 Once the investigator gathers all the facts and conducts an analysis with our policy and procedures the investigation results in a final disposition.
 The California Penal Code allows four possible conclusions to a completed investigation: